PragmaticCoding/PragmaticCoding.github.io/_drafts/2023-11-19-listview_cell_layouts.md

 ![Jeopardy!
 Screen Shot]({{page.ScreenSnap5}})

 Yeah, it looks a little busy, but that's the point (as a matter of fact, it looks like a bad 1990's website).
 Each row on the `ListView` here has an image to show what round the question came from, and then a section that shows the question itself, with a heading that's holds the value of the question and its category.
 On the right side there's some information about the show number and the date and a `Button` that says, "Reveal Answer".
 When the user clicks the `Button`, it disappears and is replaced with the answer and a pair of `RadioButtons` that say, "Right" and "Wrong".
-When you click one of thes `RadioButtons` it changes the background colour of the question heading to either red or green.
+When you click one of the `RadioButtons` it changes the background colour of the question heading to either red or green.

 The whole thing starts to look like the visualization of an interface for a practice application for Jeopardy! contestants.
 There's no database functionality behind it to allow subsets of the questions to be selected, or to track the results, but the visuals are there.